OpenVPN/openvpn3-linux/docs/man/openvpn3-autoload.8.rst

 The server might ask the client for a dynamic challenge.
 If the expected response is static, the static response can be put here.
-If the server expects an OTP token code or similarly dynamic changing input, the VPN configuration profile is not suitable for *autostart*.
+If the server expects an OTP token code or similarly dynamic changing input, the VPN configuration profile is not suitable for :code:`autostart`.

 SEE ALSO